-Figure 2: Vehicle interaction 9 layered defence approach
+Figure 2.
+Vehicle interaction 9-layer defence approach

-The layered defence approach is a foundation approach with dynamic interdependence between activities across defence layers (two or more actions may interact and can change over time).
-It's important to note that layer categories operate in different timeframes (as shown in figure 2) and have a high dependency on human decision making (human factors).
+The layered defence approach is a foundation approach with dynamic interdependence between activities across defence layers (2 or more actions may interact and can change over time).
+It's important to note that layer categories operate in different timeframes (as shown in Figure 2) and have a high dependency on human decision making (human factors).

 The Regulator recognises that work to improve vehicle interaction operational control measures is complex.
-Fundamental operational control measures such as design layers 1-3 and operate layers 4-7 need to be in place before considering implementing the reactive technology layers 8-9.
-To implement layers 8 and 9 well, mine operators need to first understand the effectiveness of layers 1-7 and improve them to meet the safe operational requirements that have been determined by the mine operator.
+Fundamental operational control measures such as design Layers 1-3 and operate Layers 4-7 need to be in place before considering whether the reactive technology Layers 8-9 are applicable for implementation.
+To implement Layers 8 and 9 well, mine operators need to first understand the effectiveness of Layers 1-7 and improve them to meet the safe operational requirements that have been determined by the mine operator.

-Below is a detailed breakdown of the layered defence approach with the minimum operational control measures that should be considered and implemented for each layer to be effective.
+Below is a detailed breakdown of the layered defence approach with the minimum operational control measures that should be considered and implemented for each layer to be effective unless deemed unnecessary through a risk assessed process.
 These operational control measures have been effective in eliminating or minimising the potential for fatalities, injuries and incidents arising from hazards related to mobile equipment.